 Employees face fewer involuntary distractions in comparison to working in an office.
 They also have to deal with fewer office politics and a quieter noise level.

 On top of that, employees can work whenever they feel most productive.
 Some are morning people; others can focus best in the evening.

-That doesn’t only result in more efficient meetings but also increases productivity, as a study found out:
+That not only results in more efficient meetings but also increases productivity, as a study found out:

-- Astonishing 90% of all questioned managers report that their employees are more productive when they can choose where and when to work.
+- Astonishingly 90% of all questioned managers report that their employees are more productive when they can choose where and when to work.